 Being stung by a Wasp, Hornet, Bee or any other stinging insect isn’t exactly fun.
-It can be very painful and may result in extreme irritation and swelling that can last several days but it is extremely rare for anyone to die, even when stung multiple times.
+It can be very painful and may result in extreme irritation and swelling that can last several days and although it is extremely rare for anyone to die, even when stung multiple times there are some people that are at risk of more severe reactions.

-In France perhaps as many as 20 people a year may die following being stung, (usually it’s far fewer than that), which really is an extremely small number when compared to accidental deaths from other everyday causes.
+although usually it’s far fewer than that, which really is an extremely small number when compared to accidental deaths from other everyday causes.

 A normal reaction to stings will vary in intensity according to the type of sting, (Bee, Wasp or Hornet), and the individual concerned.
 This will result in pain, swelling and redness confined to the sting site.
 A large local reaction will result in swelling that extends beyond the sting site such as a sting on the arm that could result in the entire arm swelling.
 Although a bit scary in appearance this can usually be treated the same as a normal reaction.
 An unusually painful or very large local reaction may need medical attention.